 Is Federal Aid Available?

 Nashville Software School is NOT eligible for federal student aid, loans, or grants.
 In general, schools must be accredited in order for their students to be eligible for federal grants or loans.
 While Nashville Software School (like most bootcamps), is approved by its state’s higher education regulator, it is not the same as accreditation.
 In the coding bootcamp world, the vast majority of bootcamps are private, non-accredited schools and thus, ineligible for government loan/grant programs.

 Every student’s financial situation is unique.
 While affording any bootcamp at Nashville Software School takes some planning, it’s a less expensive (and more vocationally relevant) alternative to a four-year degree in computer science and offers a more comprehensive program at half the cost per week than other bootcamps.
 Additionally, most students find our hands-on learning environment to take them further, faster than self-study options.
-Our students leave with valuable hands-on experience that is appreciated by many local hiring managers.
+Our students leave with valuable hands-on experience that is appreciated by hiring managers.